British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 There are a number of locations around the area that you can meet up to then come in single cars from there.

-The car park involves numerous small parking places so please follow marshals’ instructions and park as tightly as possible and take care passing competitors on their way to and from the start, finish and arena.
+The car park involves numerous small parking places so please follow the marshals’ instructions and park as tightly as possible.
+Please arrive by 12:00.
+No exits until after 12:30.

 Public Transport